csev/dj4e/assn/dj4e_install.md

     from django.contrib.staticfiles.handlers import StaticFilesHandler
     application = StaticFilesHandler(get_wsgi_application())

+Do not edit the file `django_projects/mysite/mysite/wsgi.py` - leave this file alone - PythonAnywhere ignores this file and looks under the `Web` tab for the information.

 Once the above configuration is complete, go back to the top of the PYAW Web tab, `Reload` your web application, wait a few seconds and check